How to Use mkdir, touch, and echo - Create Files in Linux

 Lina: Create files...
 On Windows, I'd right-click and select "New."
 Can I do that with commands too?

-Linny-senpai: Absolutely!
+Linny-senpai: You can.
 Today we'll learn four commands: mkdir (create directories), touch (create files), echo (output text), and cat (display files).
-Once you master these, you'll be able to create files and write content to them.

 mkdir - Create Directories

 Linny-senpai: First up is the mkdir command.
-It stands for "Make Directory" and creates new directories (folders).
+It stands for "Make Directory".
+It creates a new directory.

 Lina: A directory is like a box that holds files, right?